Official Kickball Rules

 - Any inning in progress shall end immediately, and both teams shall vacate the field when:

-- The clock has passed 50 minutes with the home team leading in the bottom of the inning (home team wins), or;
+- The clock has passed 50 minutes with the home team leading in the bottom of the inning (home team wins).

 - In the event of a tied score after the final inning, the game shall be recorded as a tie.

-- A coin toss shall determine the home team, who shall have a choice to either kick first or field first.
+- A coin toss, rock-paper-scissors or other mutually agreed upon binary game of chance shall determine the home team, who shall have a choice to either kick first or field first.

 Pitching & Catching